Lollover45/data-engineering-project/README.md

    7.3.
 Then click on the tab Pipelines

    7.4.
-You should still see the row of the test case, but in column Actions click on the three dots and click Run.
+You should see the row of the test case, but in column Actions click on the three dots and click Run.

+   7.5 If the test was completed, you should see the count change on either success, failed, or warning square.

    PS!
 Sometimes the tests won't stop running.
-In that case try at least one of the following: refresh the browser tab, run it again, and/or create a new test case.
+In that case try some of these: refresh the browser tab, run it again, and/or create a new test case.

 ## Visuals from OpenMetadata
 ### The tables and columns descriptions